-The latest printing of the Hearing Conservation Manual 5th edition is finally available!
-This manual is the culmination of an enormous team effort.
-Chapters have been written by subject matter experts in their fields and reviewed by CAOHC constituent groups, including industrial hygienists, military audiologists, noise-control engineers, occupational audiologists, occupational health nurses, occupational health physicians, otolaryngologists and safety engineers.
+The last printing of the Hearing Conservation Manual 5th edition is the culmination of an enormous team effort.
+Chapters were written by subject matter experts in their specific fields of expertise and reviewed by CAOHC constituent groups, including industrial hygienists, military audiologists, noise-control engineers, occupational audiologists, occupational health nurses, occupational health physicians, otolaryngologists and safety engineers.

-If you’re a member of a hearing conservation team in industry, military or mining – including occupational hearing conservationists, audiologists, physicians, industrial hygienists, acoustical engineers, safety engineers, and others – this manual will assist you in the front-line defense against hearing loss in your workers.
+If you are a member of a hearing conservation team such as an occupational hearing conservationists, audiologists, physicians, industrial hygienists, acoustical engineers, safety engineers, and others – this manual will assist you in the front-line defense against hearing loss in your workers.

 - FULL COLOR text for all chapters

 - FOUR ADDITIONAL chapters